Community Development Block Grant

 An Action Plan is prepared on an annual basis listing the activities that the City intends to undertake with CDBG funds.
 At the close of the fiscal year, a Consolidated Annual Performance and Evaluation Report (CAPER), a federally mandated document, is prepared to document the City’s progress.

-This CAPER represents the third year of the City’s Five-Year Consolidated plan covering the period
+This CAPER represents the fourth year of the City’s Five-Year Consolidated plan covering the period

 Want to Learn More?